lancopku/LexicalAT/README.md

 CUDA_VISIBLE_DEVIVES=0 bash sst_adv_cnn.sh
 ```
 ## For Bert
 Before executing the command below, you need to download the pretrained model and vocabulary of bert.
-The download url and other detaild information can be found in [bert](https://github.com/google-research/bert).
+The download url and other detailed information can be found in [bert](https://github.com/google-research/bert).
 ```
 cd bert
 CUDA_VISIBLE_DEVICES=0 bash rt_adv_bert.sh